Amal-Abushiesha/20Q-Game/README.md

 ### Server Setup
 1. Run the server application.
 2. Ensure the server has the necessary SSL certificates for secure communication.
+   hint: PEM pass phrase is 1234
-3. The server will wait for the client to connect.
+4. The server will wait for the client to connect.

 ### Client Setup
 1. Run the client application.